Beasta2768/Final-Year-Project/Logbook.md

 	- Engagement and attendance in the seminars is important at it count toward the working professional section of our proposal grade

 ## Advanced web development
-- This week we covered frameworks and the framework we would be using in the project
+- This week we covered frameworks and the framework we would be using during the module symfony.
+Symfony is a PHP framework that allows you to build PHP web applications faster due to the generic modules it offers.
+	- When symphony gets a web request (/about) it goes through the kernel which takes it to the controller where the code for the view is developed

 ## Project Development (25-26/09/24)